 Talking points to share:

-Currently, there no FDA-approved therapy.
-Symptoms are often treated with steroids that prescribed off-label and dietary therapy, which involves removing trigger foods from the diet.
+● Currently, there is no FDA-approved pharmaceuticals indicated for the treatment of an eosinophilic gastrointestinal disease.
+Symptoms are often treated with steroids that prescribed off-label, proton pump inhibitors, and dietary therapy, which involves removing trigger foods from the diet.
 In some cases, the diet becomes so restricted that special amino acid formula (a medical food) must be supplied for either partial or sole nutrition.

-Families in the EGID patient community have report paying as much as $1,200+ out-of-pocket for a 1-month supply of prescribed formula.
+● Families in the EGID patient community have reported paying as much as $2,000 or more out-of-pocket for a one-month supply of prescribed formula.

-The National Defense Authorization Act (S.2943) passed last year, which included language to improve the coverage of medical foods such as elemental formula for TRICARE recipients.
+● The National Defense Authorization Act (S.2943) passed in 2016 and enacted last year, which included language to improve the coverage of medical foods such as elemental formula for TRICARE recipients.

-3. Thank them for their time and ask if you may have their email address so that you may send a follow up.
+5. Thank them for their time.
+If you are speaking directly to a staff member, ask if you may have their email address to send a follow up.

-4. Send a message a few days later thanking the assistant again for their time and reminding them of how important the legislation is to your family.
+6. Send a message a few days later thanking the assistant again for his or her time and emphasize how important the legislation is to your family.
 Ask again if the Senator or Representative will sign-on a cosponsor and support the Medical Nutrition Equity Act (H.R.
-2587 and S. 1194).
+2501).
 Include links to these resources: